Blue Curb Procedures

 Blue Curb Policy in Residential Areas

 - Requests for painting a blue curb shall be submitted in writing to the Community Development Department for consideration.
 Supporting documentation and an application fee per the City’s Master Fee Schedule must be submitted with the written request.

 - The written request will be reviewed by Community Development staff for approval.
-In evaluating the request, the Traffic and Safety Commission should consider whether the applicant has demonstrated a need for the parking space that outweighs preservation of such space for public use.
+In evaluating the request, Community Development staff will consider whether the applicant has demonstrated a need for the parking space that outweighs preservation of such space for public use.
 Criteria for determining such a need or impact shall include:

-b.
-Inadequate on-site parking at disabled person’s residence;
+- Inadequate on-site parking at disabled person’s residence;

-c.
-Lack of reasonable parking alternatives;
+- Lack of reasonable parking alternatives;

-a.
-Applicant must bear the cost of painting and repainting the parking space per the City’s Master Fee Schedule.
+- Applicant must bear the cost of painting and repainting the parking space per the City’s Master Fee Schedule.

 - Applicant must demonstrate a continued need for the blue curb by providing documentation of applicant’s permit to park in an accessible parking space and vehicle registration when requested by City staff.
 Failure to demonstrate a continued need may result in the removal of the blue curb.